rbartolonbarrios/bike-ownership-analysis-dashboard/README.md

 - Built an interactive Excel dashboard using PivotTables and PivotCharts.
 - Implemented slicers for dynamic filtering by marital status, education level, and geographic region.
-- Compared bike ownership across demographic groups including age, gender, income, and commute distance.
+- Compared bike ownership across demographic groups, including age, gender, income, and commute distance.
 - Designed visualizations that support interactive exploratory analysis without requiring formulas or VBA.
--

 ## How to Use the Dashboard